Verizon posts full Pixel 3 product page ahead of Google event

 Just don't expect a major revision to the Pixel Buds.
 Verizon's advertising suggests Google will continue to offer the same wireless earbuds it did last year, so any design traits you loved or hated will remain intact.

 We still wouldn't rule out surprises at Google's event, especially since there's likely to be more hardware on display besides the Pixel 3 series.
-However, there's little doubt that this is one of the most widely-leaked major announcements in recent memory -- it's to the point where Google has been leaning into the leaks to drum up hype.
+However, there's little doubt that this is one of the most widely leaked major announcements in recent memory -- it's to the point where Google has been leaning into the leaks to drum up hype.

 Verizon owns Engadget's parent company, Oath (formerly AOL).
 Rest assured, Verizon has no control over our coverage.
 Engadget remains editorially independent.